standardese/standardese/README.md

 ```

 ### Template syntax overview

+> *Note:* Not implemented on develop at the moment.

 If you pass a file that is not a source file, it will be treated as template file and processed.
 This allows advanced control over the output or writing additional documentation files.